 6/30/2017 – Local groundwater sustainability agency designated – completed

-1/31/2022 – Other basins must be managed under groundwater sustainability plan
+1/31/2022 – Other sub-basins must be managed under groundwater sustainability plans

-1/31/2025 – If plan is determined to be deficient, basin will be placed on probation by DWR
+1/31/2025 – Five-year groundwater sustainability plan update due on 180/400 (Pressure) sub-basin; if plan is determined to be deficient, basin will be placed on probation by DWR